KevinMarquette/kevinmarquette.github.io/_posts/2017-03-17-Powershell-Gherkin-specification-validation.md

         { Install-Module chronometer -Scope CurrentUser -WhatIf } | Should Not Throw }

-You will notice that I created a Pester style test for several lines in the specification.
+You will notice that I created a Pester-style test for several lines in the specification.
 Each one starts with a keyword of `Given`, `And`, `When` or`Then`. (`But` is also a valid keyword).
 The description is pulled directly from the specification.
 The `Invoke-Gherkin` uses that description to make that match.

 This is what my module looks like now that I added both the feature specification and the step tests.